 The table above includes the total pension liability and the plan fiduciary net position for the Library only.

-Changes in assumptions related to retirement age and mortality were made since the prior measurement date.
-Also, the discount rate was changed from 7.00% to 4.50%.
+No changes in assumptions related to retirement age and mortality were made since the prior measurement date.
+Additionally, there were no changes to the discount rate.

 Pension Expense and Deferred Outflows of Resources and Deferred Inflows of Resources